Am I eligible for relief or reductions?

 - Occupy one business property with a rateable value below £12,000, together with others whose rateable values are each below £2,899 and when added together the total rateable value does not exceed £19,999

 Most accounts have this relief applied automatically.
-Please contact us if you think you may be eligible but have not had the relief applied to your account.
+Please contact our Council Tax team if you think you may be eligible but have not had the relief applied to your account.

 The government has introduced additional support to small businesses.
 For those businesses that take on an additional property that would normally have meant the loss of small business rate relief, the government has confirmed that they will be allowed to keep that relief for a period of 12 months.